Who May Be Adopted?

 State Age Requirements

 All states, the District of Columbia, and the United States territories permit the adoption of a child.
-Some states have additional requirements as described below.
+Some states have additional requirements, examples of which are the following:

 - Approximately twenty-nine states and the District of Columbia allow the adoption of any person, regardless of age.